umanitoba-cssa/constitution/Constitution.md

 4. Consult with Council to ensure initiatives are advertised both physically and digitally.
 5. Coordinate with the Director of Technology to ensure information is available on the CSSA website.
 6. Make photographs taken at group events available online and over email on request.
-7. Consult the Director of Advocacy about the accessibility of promotional graphics.
+7. Consult with the Director of Advocacy about the accessibility of promotional graphics.
 8. Verify media consent from all event attendees prior to taking or sharing their photograph.
 9. Perform other duties incidental to this office within reasonable discretion as directed by the President and/or Council.